w-winter/eurorack/stages/README.md

 - CV is a **1V/oct** input for the root pitch
 - Output is an **audio mix** of all the harmonics

-Each one of the next five columns controls an additional ratio of the harmonic serie:
+Each one of the next five columns controls a partial:

 - Pot selects the **harmonic ratio** in relation to the root pitch
 - Slider and CV input control its **volume** in the mix